 Androgen Receptor FP Assay Methods: The fluorescence polarization-based androgen receptor binding assay used to analyze the supplied samples was the Invitrogen Polar Screen Androgen Receptor Competitor Assay Kit (ThermoFisher Scientific, Catalog Number: A15880).
 This assay utilizes an ex vivo purified androgen receptor ligand binding domain from rats and a proprietary fluorescently labeled ligand.
 The assay was validated in house by Invitrogen.
-All extracts are compared against a dilution series of R-1881, a potent androgen receptor agonist, over five orders of magnitude which allows the creation of a standard curve for calculation of R-1881 equivalencies.
+All extracts are compared against a dilution series of R-1881, a potent androgen receptor agonist, over five orders of magnitude, which allows the creation of a standard curve for calculation of R-1881 equivalencies.
 All samples are analyzed at seven different dilutions to ensure samples do not cause interference with assays (background fluorescence) and fall with the linear range of the standard curve.

 Methods for Estrogen and Androgen Transactivation Assays using both Agonist and Antagonist Modes.